Enigmatic-Smile/docs/oaas/offers.md

 - **`type`** object: Represents the type of Offer: a fixed amount or a percentage of the original transaction.
 The `name` property can have one of the following two values: `amount` and `discount`.
 The `value` property has either the fixed amount of currency to be rewarded or the percentage value, depending on the Offer type.
 The `maxRewardAmount` property has a maximum fixed amount of currency to be rewarded for percentage typed Offers. `maxRewardAmount` only applies to `discount` Offers, and will be `null` for `amount` Offers.
 - **`updated`** date: ISO 8601 date and time in UTC representing the last time the Offer object was updated.

-## Extending Offers
+## Extending Self-sourced Offers

-If you need to extend an Offer beyond its original `endDate`, you can update the Offer to set a new end date.
+If you need to extend a self-sourced Offer beyond its original `endDate`, you can update the Offer to set a new end date.
 This is useful when you want to continue running a successful campaign or need to accommodate changes in your promotion schedule.

 ### Extending an Offer via API